DIPOLE: Fusing Vision and Geometry for Robust Visuomotor Generalization: Related work

-{\bf Multimodal Visual Encoders.} Nowadays, fusing RGB images with point clouds has become a mainstream approach for robotic perception and manipulation.
+{\bf Multimodal visual encoders.} Fusing RGB images with point clouds has become a mainstream approach for robotic perception and manipulation~\cite{donat2025fusingpointcloudvisual,fu2025cordvipcorrespondencebasedvisuomotorpolicy}.
 Multimodal visual encoders combine RGB’s rich semantics with 3D geometry’s metric structure~\cite{qi2017pointnetdeephierarchicalfeature}.
-Progress ranges from early point-wise fusion such as PointFusion \cite{xu2018pointfusiondeepsensorfusion}, to sequential semantic painting exemplified by PointPainting \cite{vora2020pointpaintingsequentialfusion3d}, and to recent robot imitation learning methods like FPV-Net \cite{donat2025fusingpointcloudvisual} that condition point-cloud encoders on visual cues for robust policy learning.
-Despite these advances, challenges such as modality dominance \cite{komorowski2021minkloclidarmonocularimage,komorowski2020minkloc3dpointcloudbased}, cross-sensor misalignment \cite{vora2020pointpaintingsequentialfusion3d}, and supervision imbalance persist \cite{xu2021fusionpaintingmultimodalfusionadaptive}, motivating our method, which introduces a geometry-aware shared feature space and leverages attention mechanisms to achieve more balanced multimodal integration.
+Despite these advances, challenges such as modality dominance \cite{komorowski2021minkloclidarmonocularimage,peng2022balancedmultimodal}, cross-sensor misalignment \cite{vora2020pointpaintingsequentialfusion3d}, and supervision imbalance persist \cite{xu2021fusionpaintingmultimodalfusionadaptive}.
+Motivated by these gaps, our method introduces a geometry-aware shared feature space and leverages attention mechanisms to achieve more balanced multimodal integration.

-{\bf Visual Representation in Robot Learning.} Across IL and reinforcement learning, robots consume RGB, RGB-D, and point clouds, with different trade-offs between semantic detail and geometric invariance.
-Recent systems employ cross-modal attention or structured latent spaces to integrate these cues for policy learning \cite{vora2020pointpaintingsequentialfusion3d}.
-Yet principled 2D–3D fusion remains uncommon: many methods still rely on a single modality or naïve concatenation that underutilizes complementary strengths.
-We therefore propose to explicitly align modalities and regularize their balanced use, enabling stronger representations and better out-of-distribution generalization.